Finding Your Way: For Women Who Have Lost Husbands or Partners

 How to Join

-After you register, a facilitator will contact you to schedule a one-on-one conversation to ensure the group is a good fit.
+After you register, a facilitator will contact you to schedule a one-on-one conversation to ensure it’s right for you.
 You’ll then receive all the necessary details, including Zoom instructions, via email.

 Previous Participants Have Written: